aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 This workflow assumes the following:
 * You are uploading a docx file
 * You would like a docx file as your final output
-* Your document has a Title and Subtitle, with no body text above them.
+* Your document title is in H1 format.
+* You are using Bedrock models located in us-east-1.
+If not, change the region in the _processor.py_ file.

+If your document is setup with Titles and Subtitle formatting (rather than H1 for the title), follow the steps below:
 * If your document only has a title, update the ```extract_first_two_paragraphs(local_input_path)``` function accordingly.
-* If your title is in Header 1 format, remove the following lines of code in the _processor.py_ file:
+* If your document title is not in Header 1 format, uncomment the following lines of code in the _processor.py_ file:
     * ```title, subtitle = extract_first_two_paragraphs(local_input_path)```
     * ```subtitle_para = doc.paragraphs[0].insert_paragraph_before(subtitle, style='Subtitle')```
     * ```title_para = doc.paragraphs[0].insert_paragraph_before(title, style='Title')```
-* You are using Bedrock models located in eu-central-1.
-If not, change the region in the _processor.py_ file.

 ## Changing Output Format
 This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.